 The performance of the Hong Kong economy is heavily dependent on the property sector, and, as at 31 December 2011, 2012 and 2013, home mortgages and advances for property investment and development (excluding advances under GHOS, PSTS and TPS) together accounted for approximately 25.4%, 22.3% and 19.7%, respectively, of the Group's total advances to customers.
 As a result, the Group's asset quality is vulnerable to deflation in property prices.
 The ability of borrowers, including homeowners, to make timely repayment of their advances may be adversely affected by rising interest rates or a slowdown in economic growth.
 See "Investment Considerations - Considerations Relating to the Group - Hong Kong Economy" and "Investment Considerations - Considerations Relating to the Group - Interest Rate Risk".
 As at 31 December 2011, 2012 and 2013, home mortgage advances (including advances under GHOS, PSPS and TPS) in Hong Kong amounted to HK\$28,625 million, HK\$26,508 million and HK\$29,633 million, respectively, or approximately 9.1%, 7.6% and 7.3%, respectively, of the Group's total advances to customers and was one of the most significant segments of the Group's total advances to customers.
-See "Investment Considerations - Considerations Relating to the Group - Concentration Risk - Exposure to the Property Market".
+See "Investment Considerations - Considerations Relating Relating to the Group's total advances to customers and was one of the most significant segments of the Group's total advances to customers.
+See "Investment Considerations - Considerations Relating Relating to the Group's total advances to customers.
+See "Investment Considerations - Considerations Relating Relating to the Group - Concentration Risk - Exposure to the Property Market".